rangken/rangken.github.com/_posts/2014-01-02-calendarwrapper-a-simple-and-uncomplete-library-above-the-calendarprovider.md

 ---
 layout: post
-title:  "CalendarWrapper - a simple (and uncomplete) library above the CalendarProvider"
+title:  "CalendarWrapper - a simple library above the CalendarProvider"
 date:   2014-1-2 10:20:00
-categories: android
+categories: Android development
-tags: CalendarWrapper CalendarProvider
+tags: CalendarWrapper, CalendarProvider
 redirect_from: "/2014/01/02/calendarwrapper-a-simple-and-uncomplete-library-above-the-calendarprovider/"
+description: CalendarWrapper is a thin layer above the CalendarProvider, making able to access data via object methods.
 ---
 CalendarWrapper is a thin layer above the CalendarProvider, making able to access data via object methods, without the extra hassle of mapping cursors.
 <!-- more -->